Mathilde-Vion/blogdown.source/static/README.md

-# FIRSTNAME FAMILYNAME's Web Site
+# Mathilde Vion's Web Site

-This is served as https://USERNAME.github.io, and the sources are in https://github.com/USERNAME/blogdown.source-USERNAME.
+This is served as https://Mathilde-Vion.github.io, and the sources are in https://github.com/Mathilde-Vion/blogdown.source-Mathilde-Vion.